AHSI / EMS Certification programs

 All reputable CPR, AED and BLS training programs follow the resuscitation guidelines provided by the International Liaison Committee on Resuscitation (ILCOR).
 These guidelines are traditionally updated every 5 years -- but will now be released as needed -- and are continuously evaluated to ensure the most up-to-date research is being used in the most effective manner.
 ILCOR’s ultimate goal is to save more lives globally through resuscitation.

 In turn, CPR, AED and BLS training programs develop and update their curriculum based on these guidelines.
-EMS Safety creates new materials with each major guideline release and continues to update the curriculum any time there are significant additional updates.
+Save A Life Safety Training Certifications are accredited by AHSI, follows each major guideline release and continues to update the curriculum any time there are significant additional updates.

 Foster parents in Wake County and all of North Carolina are required to be Childcare CPR, AED & First Aid certified.